-Please note to qualify for a Tier 4 student visa you will need to have 40 points in total: 30 points for studying a course at an acceptable level with an approved education provider; and 10 points for having enough money (also known as the maintenance requirement) to cover both your course fees and your living expenses.
+To qualify for a Tier 4 student visa you will need to have 40 points in total: 30 points for studying a course at an acceptable level with an approved education provider; 10 points for having enough money (maintenance) to cover both your course fees and your living expenses.

 Step 4- Meet the maintenance requirement

-Work out how much money you will need in order to meet the maintenance requirement and score the required 10 points.
-The information below explains whether you will fall in to the lower or higher maintenance category.
+Work out how much money you need in order to meet the maintenance requirement and score the required 10 points.
+The information below explains how much money you will need:

 Lower maintenance category

-You will fall in to the lower maintenance category and have to show that you have access to one year’s tuition fees plus £1640 (i.e. living expenses for two months) if you have a current student or Tier 4 visa and on the date of application you:
+You fall in to the lower maintenance category and have to show that you have access to one year’s tuition fees plus £1640 (i.e. living expenses for two months) if you have a current Tier 4 (General) visa and on the date of application you:

-• Need to extend your stay in the UK to complete your current course, which you have been studying for at least 6 months
+• Need to extend your stay in the UK to complete your current course, which you have been studying for more than 6 months

-• Have an unconditional offer for a new course which starts within 28 days of the expiry date of your current visa and the course you have just finished was 6 months or longer
+• Have an unconditional offer for a new course which starts within 28 days of the expiry date of your current visa and the course you have just finished was at least 6 months

-Please note that if your student visa has expired, you will not fall in to the lower maintenance category, even if your previous or current course was 6 months or longer.
+If your Tier 4 (General) visa has expired, you will not fall in to the lower maintenance category, even if your previous or current course was 6 months or longer.